tetratelabs/istio-distro.io/content/en/getistio-cli/install-istio/install-istio-in-eks/_index.md

 ---
 title: "Install Istio in EKS"
 date: 2021-04-19T13:00:00+07:00
-description: "How to install Istio in Amazon EKS"
+description: "How to install Istio in Amazon EKS."
 # type dont remove or customize
 type : "docs"
 ---